liyanchang/yubikey-setup/README.md

     SERVICE_NAME 693720
     ```

-- Repeat for other providers.
+7. Repeat for other providers.

     The steps will be similar - the difference will be how to get the manual
     key instead of the QR code.
 When the QR code is displayed, there will
-    often be a link:
+    often be a link to get the code.
+Here are some examples:

     - Dropbox: `Enter your secret key manually`
     - Gmail: `Can't scan it?`
     - Github `Enter this text code`